 The Value of Mentorship: The Mentee

-Author: Meha Gupta, Digital Engineering Services, San Jose
+Author: Meha Gupta, Manufacturing Technology & Innovation, San Jose

 When I graduated high school and began my college career, I had one goal in mind: I would not become an engineer.
 Now, I have a Bachelor’s of Science in Biomedical Engineering from San Jose State University.
 Like most things in life, we form plans in one direction only to find life leading us in another, but I believe we’re better for it in the end.
 My initial perception of being an engineer meant sitting in a cubicle, experiencing the monotony of staring at a computer all day, only to drag the computer home and continue the cycle.
 I’m happy to report I was completely wrong with this initial perception.